viniciusyoshioka/react-native-selection-mode/README.md

     Params:

     - `item`: The item to be deselected.
-It will be removed from the `selectedData` set.

-    **Obs.**: When using selection mode, its recommended to select the items id instead of items value.
-Use the items data from the original set.
-Prefer primitive types like `string` or `number`.

 - `exitSelection`